Skip to main content

 note

 You can only install the extension on one machine.
-If you install the extension on multiple machines, the extension might fail to authenticate with Veracode.
+If you install the extension on multiple machines, it might fail to authenticate with Veracode.

 To complete this task: